Christian Levrat

 Christian Levrat (born 7 July 1970) is a Swiss politician.
 He served as the President of the Social Democratic Party of Switzerland from 2008 until 2020.
 He has served as a member of the Council of States from Fribourg since 2012.
-Prior to the Council of states, He was a member of the National Council in from 2003 to 2012.
+Prior to the Council of states, He was a member of the National Council from 2003 to 2012.
+He became Chairman of the Board of Directors of Swiss Post in 2021.

 Levrat was born in La Tour-de-Trême, now part of Bulle in the Canton of Fribourg.
 He earned a bilingual law degree from University of Fribourg and a master's degree at the University of Leicester.

 He has citizenship in Pont (Veveyse), Le Crêt, Esmonts et Siviriez.